Determinate Tomatoes vs Indeterminate Tomatoes

 One big harvest pushWinner: Determinate Tomatoes

-Clustered ripening makes determinate tomatoes ideal for freezers and canners.
+Clustered ripening makes Determinate Tomatoes ideal for freezers and canners.
 Most fruits color up within a few weeks, so you get a big, predictable load of sauce tomatoes without juggling many smaller pickings spread across the whole summer.

-Ongoing flowering means indeterminate tomatoes drip in fruit steadily, which frustrates big batch canning.
+Ongoing flowering means Indeterminate Tomatoes drip in fruit steadily, which frustrates big batch canning.
 You will pick enough for fresh eating and small sauce pots, but rarely get that concentrated mountain of tomatoes all at once.

 Small Patio Beds

-Tight spaces, low stakespaymentsLong-term Economic Maintenance
+Tight spaces, low stakesWinner: Determinate Tomatoes

 ecoDeterminate Tomatoes